Skip to main content

 Lactobacillus reuteri NCIMB 30242 and Improved Blood Lipid Profile

-Across 3 studies, all reported beneficial effects of Lactobacillus reuteri NCIMB 30242 on blood lipid profiles, with effect sizes ranging from small to moderate.
-The most robust evidence comes from a single randomized controlled trial in hypercholesterolemic adults (n=127), which found small but significant reductions in LDL-C/HDL-C ratio (13.39%) and apoB-100/apoA-1 ratio (9.00%).
-The two remaining studies are reviews with minimal detail, and no consistent dose range or form was reported.
+Across 3 studies, all reported beneficial effects of Lactobacillus reuteri NCIMB 30242 on blood lipid profiles, but only one was a randomized controlled trial showing a small effect size with statistically significant reductions in LDL-C/HDL-C ratio and apoB-100/apoA-1 ratio.
+The most studied population is hypercholesterolemic adults, and no consistent dose range was reported.
+The evidence base is too small to draw firm conclusions.

 3 of 3 papers